thundergolfer/uni/README.md

 ---

+> 👋 ⚠️ **This project is *experimental*, and I don't intend for it to be adopted by others until I've validated its usefulness and sensibility.**

+---

 This documentation system exists as an experiment in providing a few features that I am coming to believe help ensure great technical documentation:

 1. **Code updates and any required changes to relevant documentation can be completed in _one workflow_, a pull request.**